Starting in July, 2021, the University of Lille will issue digital credentials for all its graduates, using blockchain technology.

 When sending out diplomas today, alumni email photocopies of paper copies, which can easily be forged with photo editing software.
 In addition, printing and distributing paper diplomas is time-consuming, which can make it difficult to apply for a job when entering the job market.
 Also, requests for verification of diplomas by recruiters require the equivalent of one full-time job at the University of Lille.

 Starting this year, things will change.
 University students will receive a link to display a digital credential shortly after graduation.
 They will be able to send it to a company when applying for a job, and put it as a link on their Linkedin profile.
-This credential, based on blockchain technology, will provide employers with all the information they need to verify the authenticity of the diploma.
+This micro credentials examples, based on blockchain technology, will provide employers with all the information they need to verify the authenticity of the diploma.

 This is already implemented for university students who have obtained their language proficiency certificate (CLES, example).
 From July 2021, this will be extended to the entire university: all 2019-20 and 2020-21 graduates will progressively be able to benefit from it, which represents 20 to 25,000 graduates per year.
 The University of Lille is the first in France to deploy it on such a large scale.

 The institution is very involved in the deployment of digital infrastructures for trusted public services, based on blockchain technologies.
 Since early 2021, the University of Lille works of the FR.EBSI project.

 FR.EBSI is the French government’s contribution to the European Blockchain Public Infrastructure EBSI in order to test and deploy Digital Credentials – Verifiable Credentials (VCs), traceability registries and Distributed Identifiers (DID).